LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Acknowledgments.

 \section{Acknowledgments.}

-We thank G{\"u}nter Rote for fruitful discussions, concerning the research reported in this paper, during his visit at the Ecole Normale Sup{\'e}rieure in October 2005, we thank the Mezzenile research group for its constant support and for providing us an independent implementation of the enumeration algorithm described in this paper, and we thank Ricky Pollack for his constructive criticism of a first draft of that paper.
+We thank G{\"u}nter Rote for the fruitful discussions we have had on the pumping lemma during its visit at the Ecole normale sup{\'e}rieure in October 2005, the Mezzenile research group for its constant support and for providing us an independent implementation of the enumeration algorithm for crosscap arrangements of double pseudolines described in this paper, Ricky Pollack for his constructive criticism, his patience and generosity, the anonymous referees for their very helpful critical comments on the first drafts, and an anonymous referee for his insightful feeback on the pumping lemma.